Jamie Baxter

 • J. Bayne (2016) The Effects of Municipal Waste Disposal Method on Facility Support and Diversion Attitudes and Behaviours

-• S. Larock) (2009) Risk-in-context: The impact of a local land use dispute on perceptions of technological risk
+• S. Larock) (2009) The Impact of a Land Use dispute on Technological Risk Perception

 • N. Bhoi (2008) Environmental Justice in Five Major Canadian Cities